-Sick of playing catching with DBS’ home loan rate, OCBC has dropped their fixed deposit-linked home loan rate, the OCBC FDMR, and introduced a new OCBC Home Rate, or OHR.
+Sick of playing catching with DBS’ home loan rate, OCBC has dropped their fixed deposit-linked home loan rate, the OCBC FDMR, and introduced the OCBC Home Rate, or OHR.

-Yes, Singapore has yet another acronym to deal with, but in this case, it’s a very good thing.
-Here’s why you should definitely consider the new OHR when getting a new housing loan or refinancing your existing one.
+Yes, Singapore has yet another acronym to deal with, but after recent changes to the OHR, it may no longer be a good thing.
+Here’s what you should know about OHR when getting a new housing loan or refinancing your existing one.

 What is OHR?